manisgoyal/luganodesTask/README.md

 Run the command to build the image.

 > I could have uploaded the whole image but the size of the application of enormous.
+Please wait for 10 min meanwhile go through the build and go through the render implementation.

 ![Docker Size](/screenshots/dockerProof.png?raw=true "Docker Size")
 <br/>